alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 ^ These rules give you the opportunity ask "Why?" and to assess the code you have crafted.
 To ensure that you are prioritizing the principles over the tools.

+^ Duplication is not simply code duplication but shared knowledge or duplication of concepts.

 ---

 # [fit] Write just enough tests